PavriLab/inisite-nf/README.md

 ## Main arguments
 #### `-profile`
 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-For example `-profile slurm` invokes the execution of processes using the [`slurm`](https://slurm.schedmd.com/documentation.html) workload manager.
+For example `-profile cbe` invokes the execution of processes using the [`slurm`](https://slurm.schedmd.com/documentation.html) workload manager.
 If no profile is given the pipeline will be executed locally.

 #### `--treatment`
 Aligned NS-seq reads in any format permitted by MACS